-Note: Proportion of workers recalled among workers losing their job to temporary layoff (TL) or permanent separation (PS) among workers who (i) return to employment in four months or less, and (ii) remain in unemployment until finding re-employment.
+Note: Proportion of workers recalled among those who separate due to temporary layoff (TL) or permanent separation (PS), restricted to individuals who (i) return to employment within four months, and (ii) remain in unemployment until finding re-employment.
 The data source is the 1996-2008 panels of the SIPP.

-Thus, we find that recalls are overwhelmingly concentrated among workers who lose their job to temporary layoff (as opposed to workers who lose their job via permanent separation).
+Thus, we find that recalls are overwhelmingly concentrated among workers who separate through a temporary layoff, rather than those who experience a permanent separation.
 This finding is consistent with our interpretation of data from the CPS that the higher employment probabilities of workers in TL is due to recall; and that the lower employment probabilities of workers moving from TL to JL reflects loss-of-recall.

-Next, we turn to the cyclical behavior of gross flows, and we study how "lossof-recall" is important for understanding the full contribution of temporary-layoff unemployment to the cyclical behavior of unemployment.
+Next, we turn to the cyclical behavior of gross flows, and we study how "loss-of-recall" is important for understanding the full contribution of temporary-layoff unemployment to the cyclical behavior of unemployment.